SoftwareAG/c8y-docs/content/web/microfrontends-bundle/best-practices-for-packages.md

 There are several issues to avoid:
 1. Routing: avoid commonly named routes.
 Don't use routes like `/home` instead, use `/<<my-unique-prefix>>/home`.
 Commonly named routes can be overwritten by other plugins.
 Do the same for any identifier you use in your development process.

-2. Lazy loading: remember that every plugin is imported lazily.
+2. Lazy loading: Remember that every plugin is imported lazily.
 This means that the rules of lazily loaded modules apply to those modules.
 Don't use `forRoot` on the ngx-components `CoreModule` or the `RoutingModule`.
 Use `forRoot` for any newly introduced dependency.

 3. Injectors: With the lazy loading approach, injectors are sometimes an issue.
 Usually you have a new injector per plugin.
 This is done automatically as long as you use the hooks without a factory function.
 If you use a factory function, you must provide the injector:
     ```